YottaDB/YDBDoc/ProgrammersGuide/langfeat.rst

    day3 week2 b
    day4 week2 c.gld

 This example demonstrates the mechanism.
 A table is set up the first time for proper memory management, and for each reference, a table lookup is performed.
 Note that for the purpose of simplicity, no error checking is done, so table.dat is assumed to be in the correct format, and have exactly four entries.
-This routine should be built as a shared library, see `Chapter 11: “Integrating External Routines” <./extrout.html>`_ for information on building as a shared library.
+This routine should be built as a shared library, see `Chapter 11: "Integrating External Routines" <./extrout.html>`_ for information on building as a shared library.
 The function init_functable is necessary to set up the YottaDB memory management functions.

 .. _opt-ydb-gbldir-xltn-fac: